Turbo Takeaways

 4. Look for Government Assistance Programs for Seniors

 While you can’t get direct government help with credit card debt, you may qualify for senior assistance programs that can reduce your living expenses.
-This will free up money in your budget that you can use to pay off seniors’ credit card debt.
+This can free up money in your budget that you can use to pay off seniors’ credit card debt.

 5. Get Help From Non-Profit Organizations